Welcome to the Thriver’s Life series, the creation of your highest and best life after narcissistic abuse.

 I get asked all the time by people, ‘How do I know if I’m Thriving?’
 ‘How do I know if I’ve made it?’

-In today’s The Thriver Life Series episode, I’m going to help you clear up all the confusion about this and let you know exactly how to tell if you are Thriving!
+In today’s episode of The Thriver Life Series, I’m going to help you clear up all the confusion about this and tell you exactly how to tell if you are Thriving!

-I remember I used to ask the same thing, but truly I was asking myself these questions from the defunct beliefs of perfectionism and conditions on myself, rather than the true sense of Thriving.
+I remember I used to ask the same thing, but I was asking myself these questions from the defunct beliefs of perfectionism and conditions on myself rather than the true sense of Thriving.

-What is really beautiful, is that I have seen time and time again when people start applying the real laws of Thriving, they, like I have, start bursting free into joy, personal power and happy onward and upward progress.
+What is really beautiful is that I have seen time and time again that when people start applying the real laws of Thriving, they, like I have, start bursting free into joy, personal power, and happy onward and upward progress.

-Okay, so before we unpack today’s episode, I just want to check in with you, if you haven’t already subscribed to my channel, if you love my videos, make sure that you do, and leave a like if you enjoy this one.
+Okay, so before we unpack today’s episode, I just want to check in with you if you haven’t already subscribed to my channel.
+If you love my videos, make sure you do, and leave a like if you enjoy this one.

-And thank you for being my subscriber, because just recently I reached the 100,000 subscriber milestone, which is so exciting!
-Please know how grateful I am for your support for the Thriver Mission.
+Thank you for being my subscriber.
+Just recently, I reached the 100,000 subscriber milestone, which is so exciting!
+Please know how grateful I am for your support of the Thriver Mission.

 If you prefer – read the transcript below …